Blog Layout

 How can I reduce tinnitus?

-There are treatments that can reduce the symptoms of tinnitus, ranging from ear wax removal to cognitive behavioural therapy.
-Hearing aids and other technology are other tools to manage tinnitus.
+There are a variety of treatments that can reduce the symptoms of tinnitus depending on the cause, ranging from ear wax removal to cognitive behavioural therapy.
+Hearing aids and other technology are other tools can also help with the managment of tinnitus.

 • Sound therapy: Sound therapy helps you redirect your focus to sounds other than the tinnitus.
 This might involve wearing an amplifying hearing device, generating low-level sounds in the ear or using white noise machines.
 These tools can help the brain refocus and diminish the emotional impact of tinnitus.